Call for Demos

 - Innovative examples of mobile experiences

-We encourage making your demonstration appealing and presenting it in an innovative way, to attract the participation of attendees.
+We welcome demonstrations & interactivity prototypes from students and researchers in all stages of their career.
+We particularly encourage undergraduate students and authors of accepted papers (details in the submission section) to contribute their demos.
+An appealing and innovative demonstration presents an opportunity to further display and disseminate your research and to attract the participation of attendees.
 Note that the demonstrations must be about research, not business.
 The demo forum is not an opportunity for marketing or sales presentations.
 Business-related visibility is only available for sponsors.

 Preparing the Submission

-Your extended abstract should be submitted by May 24th to the New Precision Conference System, using the SigCHI Extended Abstracts format.
+Your extended abstract should be submitted by 5 June to the New Precision Conference System, using the SIGCHI Extended Abstracts format.
 Submissions do not need to be anonymous.
 The submission should include 2 separate documents:

 - Document 1: maximum of six-page description (including figures) of the demonstrated system, max 4 MB.
 If the system has been demonstrated before, describe if there are any changes to the proposed demo.
 References do not count against paper length